Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 only contain ``ETHTOOL_A_BITSET_BITS_BIT`` attributes but there can be an arbitrary number of them.
 A bit may be identified by its index or by its name.
-When used in requests, listed bits are set to 0 or 1 according to ``ETHTOOL_A_BITSET_BIT_VALUE``, the rest is preserved.
+When used in requests, listed bits are set to 0 or 1 according to ``ETHTOOL_A_BITSET_BIT_VALUE``, the woke rest is preserved.
 A request fails if index exceeds kernel bit length or if name is not recognized.

 When ``ETHTOOL_A_BITSET_NOMASK`` flag is present, bitset is interpreted as a simple bitmap. ``ETHTOOL_A_BITSET_BIT_VALUE`` attributes are not used in such case.
-Such bitset represents a bitmap with listed bits set and the rest zero.
+Such bitset represents a bitmap with listed bits set and the woke rest zero.

 In requests, application can use either form.
 Form used by kernel in reply is determined by ``ETHTOOL_FLAG_COMPACT_BITSETS`` flag in flags field of request header.
-Semantics of value and mask depends on the attribute.
+Semantics of value and mask depends on the woke attribute.

 List of message types